Nau mai, haere mai and welcome to Creative Learning at Te Ahurei Toi o Tāmaki Auckland Arts Festival 2026.

 Curriculum: Classical Music

-Venue: Great Hall, Auckland Town Hall
+Great Hall, Auckland Town Hal

 He Manu Tīoriori